On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Results

+The model of $\alpha_\Lambda = 1.2$ can mimic the 3D model well.
 The shock revival becomes faster if $\alpha_\Lambda$ becomes larger.
-In the model of $\alpha_\Lambda \leq 1.1$, the shock stagnates in the core and fails to explode.
-On the other hand, for models $\alpha_\Lambda > 1.1$, the shock revives and propagates out of the iron core.
+In the model of $\alpha_\Lambda < 1.2$, the shock stagnates and fails to explode.
+On the other hand, for models $\alpha_\Lambda \geq 1.2$, the shock revives and propagates out of the iron core.
 The $\alpha_\Lambda$ monotonically enhances the explodability of the massive stars.
 This tendency is roughly consistent with the previous study \citep[see Figure~2 of ][]{Couch2020}.
-Here we do not plot the model of $\alpha_\Lambda=1.1$ to avoid complicating the figure but it does not explode.
-Table \ref{tab:mixing} shows explosion time, $t_{r=400}$, which is the time when the shock reached 400\,km \citep[same definition is used in][]{Summa2016}.
-The time monotonically decreases as $\alpha_\Lambda$ becomes larger.

-Though the model of $\alpha_\Lambda=1.4$ (solid red) and 2D model (dashed black) are similar after 0.2\,s, the early evolution of $\alpha_\Lambda=1.4$ does not agree with the 2D result.
-In the effective turbulence models, the position of the stalled shock becomes larger as $\alpha_\Lambda$ becomes large.
-Similar results are reported by \cite{Couch2020} in their Figure 2 Also in their Figure 17, the positions of the shock stall of \verb!1D+! models are significantly larger than their 2D models.
-Probably, the turbulent pressure in the effective turbulence models is overestimated in the early phase.
-While the prompt convection does not strongly affect the shock evolution in 2D,in 1D the turbulent pressure is significantly enhanced by the prompt convection.
-The current description of the turbulent effect is too simple, and more detailed modeling of turbulence is required to reproduces the results of multi-dimensional simulations accurately.

-Figure~\ref{fig:Eexp-a_l} shows the time evolution of the diagnostic explosion energy, $E_{\rm exp}$, in $10^{51}\,{\rm erg}$ (top), and the amount of synthesized $^{56} {\rm Ni}$, $M_{\rm Ni}$, in the unit of $M_\odot$ (bottom) of the same models in Figure \ref{fig:shock-a_l}.
-The horizontal axis is the time after bounce.
-Similar to \cite{Suwa2010}, we define